 Westray is full of Neolithic, Iron Age and Bronze Age middens; rubbish dumps full of wonderful finds.
-If you live an a small island and you farm you tend to have your own landfill site whether you want one or not.
+If you live on a small island and you farm you tend to have your own landfill site, whether you want one or not.
 The same is true of modern farming, except their finds are often less wonderful.
-Some rubbish, however, is too smelly to keep close or too big to not move.
-What stays on the farm and what gets transported is a decision which changes with every generation.
+Some rubbish, however, is too smelly to keep close or too big not to move.
+What stays on the farm, and what gets transported, is a decision which changes with every generation.

 Here’s a midden; a dirty line in the sand dunes with rotten organic matter.
 It’s full of Limpet shells and whalebones.
 The Limpets might have made a nice stew when added to the local beef by neolithic farmers and fishers.
 Alternatively they could have been bait for fishing.

 Here’s a whalebone.
 It’s probably been in the ground for a few thousand years:

 There are also pot boilers; cracked stones used to heat up water after being heated in the fire:

 One islander found this in the midden and instantly recognised it as a part of an ancient bone comb.
 I thought it might be Viking but someone else said Pictish.
 It’s probably 1,000 years old.
 I thought it ought to be in a museum: she took it home with her: